CosDiabos/WP-Bench/README.md

 ![License: GPL v3][license-image]

 # Wp-Bench
-WP-Bench is a package for Sublime Text 3(ST3) which provides function auto-completion, snippets and Codex tooltips.
+WP-Bench is a package for Sublime Text 3(ST3) which provides an integration with Wordpress core functions based on the Codex reference website.
 All this information is readly available offline.

 Screenshots not available for the moment.